mastodon/documentation/content/en/admin/moderation.md

 ### Suspend {#suspend-server}

 Applies a suspension to all past and future accounts from the server.
 No content from the server will be stored locally except for usernames.

+Note that by default, users of a suspended instance will still be able to view toots from the suspending instance.
+To change this default behavior, instance admins can set the `AUTHORIZED_FETCH` environment variable - see the documentation for [Configuring your environment](https://docs.joinmastodon.org/admin/config/).

 ## Spam-fighting measures {#spam-fighting-measures}